AndreasMy/odin-recipes/README.md

 # odin-recipes
-This is an entry level practice project designed to learn the fundamentals of HTML.
+This is an entry level practice project made with the intention of learning the fundamentals of HTML.